 Make sure to also read my article about things to do and see in Groningen province!

 Climbing the Martinitoren

-Buy your entrance token for two euros at the VVV office, in the odd little building across the street on the Grote Market.
+Buy your entrance online.
 This will admit you through the revolving gate at the base of the tower.

 Climbing the tower is not for anyone with claustrophobia or a fear of heights.
 The spiral stairs are brick and very narrow.
 The only handrail is a thick rope attached to the central column.
 If anyone needs to pass in the other direction … just squeeze over to let them by.